-33. Section 14 requires Consumer Scotland to publish its findings and recommendations as soon as reasonably practicable after the conclusion of an investigation conducted under section 4(2).
-A copy of this report must also be sent to the Scottish Ministers.
+36. Section 14 requires Consumer Scotland to publish its findings and recommendations as soon as reasonably practicable after the conclusion of an investigation conducted under section 4(2).
+The report must also set out how, in conducting the investigation, Consumer Scotland has had regard to the activities of other bodies with the same functions as, or similar functions to, Consumer Scotland.
+A copy of this report must be sent to the Scottish Ministers.